Netvent/interceptd-api-integrator/README.md

 You should install Go in your local computer to compile and set GOPATH variable appropriately.

-When you create AWS Lambda function, you have create with these properties
+When you create AWS Lambda function, the properties should be like below;

 ```
 Runtime: Go 1.x